adambard/learnxinyminutes-docs/bash.html.markdown

 # Parameter expansion ${ }:
 echo ${Variable}
 # This is a simple usage of parameter expansion
+# Parameter Expansion gets a value from a variable.
+It "expands" or prints the value
+# During the expansion time the value or parameter are able to be modified
 # Below are other modifications that add onto this expansion

 # String substitution in variables